 - 8.5.
 Qualifying local bus services may only be changed on the dates agreed with TfWM and in line with Network Stability Periods (Annex A).
-In exceptional circumstances, and in agreement with TfWM, services may be changed on other dates.
-Where services are changed outside the Network Stability Periods, TfWM will use best endeavours to change information promptly but cannot guarantee this will be in advance of a published date. - 8.6.
-All copies of registration applications and variations where WMCA is not the Registration Authority must also be submitted to TfWM with at least 70 days' notice before the service takes effect.
+In exceptional circumstances, and in agreement with TfWM, services may be changed on other dates. - 8.6.
+Copies of registration applications and variations must be submitted to TfWM with at least 70 days' notice before the service takes effect.